 Publishing past, and future

-Prior to using Desk-Net as their editorial calendar tool, Swisscom relied on a SharePoint based tool.
-SharePoint is web-based and collaborative with the benefit of Microsoft Office integration, but it is primarily a document management and storage system with little by way of newsroom planning features.
+Prior to using Desk-Net as their editorial calendar tool, Swisscom relied on a SharePoint-based tool.
+SharePoint is web-based and collaborative with the benefit of Microsoft Office integration, but it is primarily a document management and storage system with little by way of brand newsroom planning features.

 Our goals are faster publishing, better targeting and the reduction of the number of systems used.
 We work in an increasingly agile environment with channels coming and going, while the boundaries between different formats are becoming increasingly blurred.” - Roger Baur